TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 ## Recipes

-* All recipes have beem moved to JSON, allowing them to easily be added using datapacks
+* All recipes have been moved to JSON, allowing them to easily be added using data packs
 * Some new recipe types exist
-    * Castign recipes come in many variants
+    * Castin recipes come in many variants
     * Molding recipes are the new recipe type for making sand casts

 ## Removals